Power Rangers Battle for the Grid is a Morphin’ Good Time

 The Power Rangers Battle for the Grid DLC packs showed up on Steam today.
-While the DLC’s don’t interest me yet, I did remember I have been eager and hopeful about the core game which is available on Xbox Gamepass, and I knew what I had to do, review the core game!
-It’s not accurate to sort Power Rangers into any category I decided.
+I remembered I have been eager and hopeful about the core game which is available on Xbox Game Pass, and I knew what I had to do, review the core game!

 This game made me realize how special watching this show was as a kid.
 Not to go full-blown nostalgia too much, but when it came to the toys, this “Morpher” belt buckle thing they sold in the 90s that I begged for was one of the coolest things ever.
-I was a tiny disappointed when it didn’t literally turn me into a power ranger, but you were in your heart Tiny Dave Pizza.
-The masks you could get during Halloween were also haute couture.
+I was a tiny disappointed when it didn’t literally turn me into a power ranger, but it was one of my favorite toys.
+The masks you could get during Halloween were also incredibly immersive.

-My sister enjoyed playing power rangers too, so it wasn’t just a boy thing.
-Throw in too many kids though, and EVERYBODY wanted to be the red ranger.
+EVERYBODY wanted to be the red ranger.
 And then, when he was introduced in the TV show, they wanted to be the white ranger.
-I actually related more to Billy the blue ranger because he was a friggin’ nerd like me.
+I actually related more to Billy the blue ranger because he was a tech genius.

 Bangarang, 2D Fighter

 This is a 2D Fighter, although more like a 2D platform with 3D models.
 As if I need to explain that.
 But anyway, there are a variety of modes to select from.
-Online, versus, story, arcade, training… I tried the story mode first, which was pretty good for me because it had strong visual novel elements.
-If this game had been a pure visual novel, I probably would play it from start to finish.
-Maybe I will anyway.
-The CPU combat was not terribly difficult for a beginner though at least at first.
-I just kind of took it one move at a time.
+Online, versus, story, arcade, training… I tried the story mode first, which was pretty good for me because it had strong storytelling mechanics.

 Jason and Tommy, the red ranger and green ranger, were formidable foes in any regard, although Jason seemed to get super strength and focus a couple of rounds in.
 That didn’t eliminate me, but I’m not totally sure how I won.
 When Kimberly, the pink ranger, stepped in though, she kicked my butt!
 It was like a maelstrom of hurt from that pterodactyl bow.